Proxmox VE in 2025: the default homelab hypervisor, reviewed honestly

 Container-friendly out of the box

 LXC containers are first-class citizens.
-Spin up a Debian/Ubuntu LXC in 30 seconds, mount a host directory in, expose ports — done.
-For homelab services that don’t need a full VM (a single web app, a database, a monitoring agent), LXC is the right answer, and Proxmox makes it trivial.
+Spin up a Debian or Ubuntu LXC in 30 seconds, mount a host directory in, expose ports — done.
+For homelab services that do not need a full VM (a single web app, a database, a monitoring agent), LXC is the right answer, and Proxmox makes it trivial.

 The community templates (TurnKey Linux) cover most common services as one-click deploys.
 Want a Postgres LXC?
 Click.
 A WordPress?
 Click.